NOTICE: ALL HIKING & CAMPING PERMIT FEES HAVE CHANGED.

 Dune buggies, jeeps, 4-wheel drive vehicles and motorcycles are prohibited off established trails and on roads.
 Unnecessary trails or roads result in erosion to the fragile environment.

-HOW TO OBTAIN a Hiking/Backcountry Use and Camping Permits
+IF YOU HAVE QUESTION about a Hiking/Backcountry Use and Camping Permits

 Call 928-871-6647 for any questions or contact any of the parks listed below:

 |Navajo Parks and Recreation Department

 P.O.
 Box 2520

 emailThe office is located between the Navajo Nation Museum and the Window Rock post office in Window Rock, Arizona.
 Information and permits can be obtained for hiking and camping on the south side of the San Juan River and Camp Asaayi Area.

 tel : 928.679.2303